loicdescotte/loicdescotte.github.io/_posts/2015-01-23-scala-compose-option-future.md

 ## Using a custom FutureO monad

-This is an idea and from [Edofic's blog](http://www.edofic.com/posts/2014-03-07-practical-future-option.html).
+This is an idea from [Edofic's blog](http://www.edofic.com/posts/2014-03-07-practical-future-option.html).
 It allows more natural composition of Option and Future types.

 You can create a custom `FutureO` monad that will compose well with other `FutureO` instances.